 The BSSID of the AP belonging to a multiple BSSID set is referred to as the transmitted BSSID if the AP includes the Multiple BSSID element in the Beacon frame that it transmits.
 In a multiple BSSID set, there shall not be more than one AP corresponding to the transmitted BSSID.
 The BSSID of an AP belonging to a multiple BSSID set is a nontransmitted BSSID if the AP's BSSID is derived according to 9.4.2.45 (Multiple BSSID element) and 9.4.2.73 (Multiple BSSID-Index element).
 Among all AP STAs in multiple BSSID set, only the AP corresponding to the transmitted BSSID shall transmit a Beacon frame.

+11.1.3.8.2 Nontransmitted BSSID profile

 A nontransmitted BSSID profile represents information about a particular nontransmitted BSSID and consists of a set of elements that are carried in one or more Nontransmitted BSSID Profile subelements across one or more multiple BSSID elements in the same frame.
 Each nontransmitted BSSID profile, at a minimum, shall include the elements that are mandatory for that BSS (i.e., Nontransmitted BSSID Capability element (see 9.4.2.71 (Nontransmitted BSSID Capability element)), SSID element (see 9.4.2.2 (SSID element)), Multiple BSSID-Index element (see 9.4.2.73 (Multiple BSSID-Index element)), and the Non-Inheritance element as described in 9.4.2.45 (Multiple BSSID element).

 A nontransmitted BSSID profile consists of all elements carried in all such Multiple BSSID elements sharing the same BSSID index.
 An AP shall not carry a nontransmitted BSSID profile across multiple Multiple BSSID elements in a frame unless the nontransmitted BSSID profile cannot be carried in one multiple BSSID element due to the size limit of the multiple BSSID element.